cameronsage923/OGLESBY-Python-Portfolio/basic-streamlit-app/README.md

 ## 📊 Project Overview
 The Penguin App was developed as an introduction to building interactive data apps using Streamlit.
 It demonstrates how to:
-- Load and display structured data using 'pandas'
+- Load and display structured data using `pandas`
 - Add interactive filters and sliders
 - Dynamically update charts or tables based on user input